-Expert Mediation Lawyers
+Expert Mediation Lawyers providing resolutions to disputes

 Clifford Johnston & Co. have specialised mediation solicitors who has mediated several different conflicts on the civil side and also privately and commercially.

 What is Mediation?

 Nowadays no party to a dispute really wants to go to Court.
 It can be very expensive, time consuming and stressful.
 And there is only one outcome – you either win or lose.
 If you want to avoid this the answer is to allow the disputing parties to have a meeting in order to try and resolve their differences, and to engage a third party to facilitate this process.